What you need to know about COVID-19 (Coronavirus)

 - Virtual appointments to offer visits with nearly all care-providers on a tablet, phone or computer

-- The creation of a respiratory assessment clinic in Fergus Falls, Morris and Elbow Lake, as well as creating separation in emergency departments and other units to protect patients
+- A respiratory assessment clinic in Fergus Falls, Morris and Elbow Lake, as well as creating separation in emergency departments and other units to protect patients

-- Screening of patients before they enter any facility
+- Screening of all staff, patients and visitors before they enter any facility, including temperature checks

 - Social distancing practices in all lobbies, including Plexiglas shields between check in staff and patients